aventurinekisser/aventurinekisser/README.md

 ## don't be afraid to int / c + h !!
 the me(s) if you care (i kin for fun & dgaf abt doubles!! we should all kiss instead. heh..):

-Xiao, Diluc, Albedo, Dan Heng, Mikaela Hyakuya, **Jamil Viper**, Ciel Phantomhive, Padparadscha (HnK), Lu Guang, Stardust cookie
+Xiao, Diluc, Albedo, Dan Heng, Mikaela Hyakuya, **Jamil Viper**, Ciel Phantomhive, Padparadscha (HnK), Lu Guang, Stardust Cookie, & more unlisted..
-+ more unlisted..

 ⋆⁺₊⋆ ━━━━⊱༒︎ • ༒︎⊰━━━━ ⋆⁺₊⋆